KansasCityWomeninTechnology/LearningResources/glossary.md

 **HTTP Server** - Software understanding HTTP (protocol browser uses to view webpages) & URLs (web addresses).

-**Integraged Development Environment (IDE)** - A software application that provides a comprehensive setting for software development to programmers.
+**Integrated Development Environment (IDE)** - A software application that provides a comprehensive setting for software development to programmers.
 Typically includes a code editor, build automation tools and a debugger.
 Most will have some form of intelligent code completion and some will contain a compiler, interpreter or both.
-For more information, look here: [http://mashable.com/2010/10/06/ide-guide](http://mashable.com/2010/10/06/ide-guide)
+For more information, look here: [ https://dev.to/vaniukov/top-16-ides-for-software-development-which-one-do-you-choose-hl9]( https://dev.to/vaniukov/top-16-ides-for-software-development-which-one-do-you-choose-hl9)

 **JavaScript Library** - Pre-written JavaScript code that can be utilized within your web application.
 Examples include jQuery, bxSlider and many more.